StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 public class RatingsAdapter extends
     RecyclerView.Adapter<RatingsAdapter.ViewHolder> {

-    // The adapter holds a reference to the data source private ArrayList<Rating> mRatings = new ArrayList<Rating>();
+    // A collection for the storage of items to be displayed private ArrayList<Rating> mRatings = new ArrayList<Rating>();

     // The ViewHolder implementation of the adapter